sezanzeb/Treibhaus/readme.md

 To goal is to have something that works out of the box for **easy** problems with a *very minimal coding effort*.
-Other than that, it's mostly for the sake of fun, implementing new funky features and ideas.
+Other than that, it's mostly for the sake of fun, implementing new funky features and ideas, probably not doing much more than a random search currently.

 ## Installation